 In 2019, Brittany became the recipient of the Emma Gonzalez Emerging Leader award by the Pride Center of Maryland and was featured on the "The Dig" for Maryland Public Television.

 Brittany is interested in studying and researching the interplay between data, technology and communicative practice for effective advocacy and social change.
 Her policy interests include race and gender justice, climate change, voting rights, advancing peace and foreign policy and government accountability.

-Brittany holds a B.S. from Towson University and is an MPAP policy and administration candidate at American University.
+Brittany holds a B.S. from Towson University and is a graduate student at American University.